 • Euler Circle

 Euler Circle is a San Francisco Bay Area-based mathematics institute for advanced (high school) students.
 It provides a range of college-level mathematics classes and each class is the equivalent of an upper-division college mathematics class, so students tackle several problems to become familiar with new material and give a presentation after working on a paper on a topic related to the class material.

 Classes/ Events/ Competitions: Euler Circle believes in promoting math pursuits beyond competitions.
 The subject is studied through advanced classes which meet for four hours a week.
-They are held on Tuesday and Wednesday evenings from 6:30–8:30 pm at the Cubberley Community Center in Palo Alto.
-Their class in winter 2019, starting in January) will be on combinatorics.
+They are held on Tuesday and Wednesday evenings (during the period January 7 to March 11, 2020) from 6:30–8:30 pm at the Cubberley Community Center in Palo Alto.
+Their advanced class in winter 2020, starting in January) will be on infinite series and intermediate class will be on transitioning to proofs in combinatorics.

 Meanwhile, intermediate classes meet for three hours a week.
-They are held on Monday evenings from 5:30–8:30 pm, also at the Cubberley Community Center in Palo Alto.
+They are held on Monday evenings (during the period January 6 to March 9, 2020) from 5:30–8:30 pm, also at the Cubberley Community Center in Palo Alto.
 These are classes on proof techniques and mathematical writing.

 • Fresno Math Circle

 The Fresno Math Circle is a junior math club meant for students in grades 3-12 who have a keen interest in mathematics.
 The purpose of this circle is to introduce members to mathematical ideas that are not taught in school, work on challenging problems, discuss key concepts at a greater depth than is usually done in school and grow one’s logic and reasoning skills.